san601/Cryptography-Bible/Cryptography_note.md

 ### SHA-3
 SHA-3 uses a sponge construction, instead of the Cipher Block Chaining mode of repeated compressions (each plaintext block is XORed with the previous ciphertext block before being encrypted) used by SHA-1, SHA-2, and Whirlpool.
 This is what make it resistant to length extension attack.

-It use Absorb:
+It use Absorb (24 rounds rounds, each round consists of these five functions θ, ρ, π, χ and ι, these rounds working on the full set of the state (1600 bits))

 ![image](https://github.com/user-attachments/assets/24e80995-222e-4fe6-b521-5e4403a446ac)

-After n round, it start to Squeeze (take r bit from b bit of the whole state):
+After 24 rounds, it start to Squeeze (take `r` bit from 1600 bits of the state):

 ![image](https://github.com/user-attachments/assets/254082c7-f3d4-4c57-a5fa-0e0b4a0c0430)

+And then it take `n` bit from `r` (based on the length of the output), that's the digest we want.

 The key parameters of SHA-3 are b: state size (b = r + c), r: bitrate (determine how much input data can be processed per round ), c: capacity and the number of round (can be deduced from b).